yvesgurcan/deskplan/client/README.md

 Runs a development server at `localhost:8080`.

-Outputs a build for faster deployment to GitHub Pages.
+Outputs a build at the root of the project for faster deployment to GitHub Pages.